jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

+See main publication for discussion of these results.

 <a id="r127-overlap-between-humann2-and-aadder"></a>
 ### R12.7 Overlap between HUMAnN2 and AADDER

-Finally, we wanted to see how many genes identified in the samples were identified by both HUMAnN2 and AADDER, within major biomolecule procesisng pathways (Amino acids, Carbohydrates, Fatty acids/Lipids).
+Finally, we wanted to see how many genes identified in the samples were identified by both HUMAnN2 and AADDER, within major biomolecule processing pathways (Amino acids, Carbohydrates, Fatty acids/Lipids).

 Both the HUMAnN2 KEGG orthologs and the AADDER SEED proteins include the Enzyme Commission number (EC number) on a majority of the orthologs/proteins they report, so we compared the EC numbers between the two programs.

-For HUMAnN2, all orthologs that are included in the KEGG Metabolism Pathways Amino acid, Carbohydrate, and Lipid were individually selected out of the full HUMAnN2 ortholog list.
+For HUMAnN2, all orthologs that are included in the KEGG Metabolism Pathways 'Amino acid', 'Carbohydrate', and 'Lipid' were individually selected out of the full HUMAnN2 ortholog list.
 For AADDER, all proteins in the pathways Amino Acids, Carbohydrates, and Fatty Acids, Lipids, and Isoprenoids were selected out of the full AADDER table.
 All analyses based on EC numbers can be found in the R markdown document here `02-scripts.backup/149-imv-aa-carbs-lipids_kegg-vs-seed.Rmd`.